 Ideally, you’ll hear from the dog’s caregiver and be able to facilitate a happy reunion.
 But what if that doesn’t happen?
 If it’s been a few weeks and nobody has contacted you about the dog, you’ll need to make a decision about what to do next.

 You have a few options here.
-You can adopt the pet yourself of course, or you can work within your own social network to find it new parents or a foster home.
+You can adopt the pet yourself, or you can work within your own social network to find it new parents or a foster home.
 You can also relinquish the dog to a local shelter.

 There is a lot of work to be done when you find a lost dog, but it’s all worth it.
 Be patient, and rest easy knowing that no matter what, at least the dog is safe and cared for.